skuid/skuid-labs/CONTRIBUTING.md

 ## Who owns the code I contribute?

 All content in Skuid Labs is [MIT licensed](LICENSE).
-Anything that you contribute to Skuid Labs may be freely used and modified by anyone else.
-Modified versions of the code you contribute may be incorporated into the Skuid product in the future without your consent, and without attribution.
+Anything that you contribute to Skuid Labs may be freely used and modified by anyone else. **Modified versions of the code you contribute may be incorporated into the Skuid product in the future without your consent and without attribution.**